 When to Seek Help

-If you’re finding it hard to cope with symptoms of SAD, or if it’s affecting your daily life, it’s important to reach out to a healthcare provider.
-They can help you determine if light therapy, medications, or other treatments like counseling are right for you.
+If you’re struggling with symptoms of SAD that interfere with your daily life, it’s important to reach out to a healthcare provider.
+They can help determine if light therapy, medications, or other treatments like counseling are appropriate for you.
+Medication management with a PMHNP is available if necessary, ensuring you receive comprehensive care tailored to your needs.

 A Brighter Winter Ahead